 Required to complete a cosmetology apprenticeship

-The apprenticeship must be overseen by a licensed cosmetologist approved by the board and cover the same materials as the school curriculum.
-Reports from the cosmetologist in charge of the salon using apprentices must provide quarterly reports about their apprentices' hours to the board, provide the student's equipment (including a mannequin), and require them to work for a minimum of 25 hours per week.
+A board-approved licensed cosmetologist must oversee the apprenticeship and cover the same materials as the school curriculum.
+The cosmetologist in charge of the apprentices must provide quarterly reports about their apprentices' hours, provide equipment (including a mannequin), and require them to work a minimum of 25 hours per week.

-Pennsylvania allows high school students attending approved schools to undergo a career and technical education (CTE) program in cosmetology, generally over the three-year period of grades 10 through 12.
+Pennsylvania allows high school students attending approved schools to undergo a career and technical education (CTE) program in cosmetology, generally over the three years of grades 10 through 12.
 The educational requirements are the same as they are for traditional cosmetology programs.

-Pennsylvania allows incarcerated people ages 21 and over to complete cosmetology and barbering programs, providing they meet all qualifications as determined by the state’s Department of Corrections.
-The cosmetology program is offered at all correctional institutions except Quehanna Boot Camp.
+Pennsylvania allows incarcerated people ages 21 and over to complete cosmetology and barbering programs, providing they meet all qualifications determined by the state's Department of Corrections.

 Pennsylvania Cosmetology Licensing Requirements

-Testing sites are located in Pittsburgh, Philadelphia, Allentown, Erie, Plymouth Meeting, and Scranton.
-Testing frequency varies based on the site, but the exams are usually offered a few days each week.
+Testing sites are in Pittsburgh, Philadelphia, Allentown, Erie, Plymouth Meeting, and Scranton.
+Frequency varies based on the site, but the exams are usually offered a few days each week.

 The test is offered in English, Korean, Spanish, and Vietnamese.
 You will be allotted 2 hours and 15 minutes to take the test.

-The exam consists of 110 scored multiple-choice questions and 25 pretest questions.
+The Pennsylvania cosmetology exam consists of 110 scored multiple-choice questions and 25 pretest questions.
 Pretest questions aren't graded and are used as insight for future tests.
-You cannot take the test online.
-Due to the coronavirus pandemic, testing center capacity is limited, and social distancing guidelines are in place.
-Candidates won't be allowed to enter the test center without a face mask.

-On the day of the test, check in with the test center administrator.
+On the test day, check in with the test center administrator.
 You should arrive 30 minutes before your exam.
 Late arrivals won't be permitted to take the test.